Narasimhakommi/facedetection/README.md

 Texture class that represents a Metal texture object.
 It has two properties: texture of type MTLTexture which stores the actual texture object and textureKey of type String which can be used to associate a key with the texture for identification purposes.
 The class has two initializers, one that takes an existing MTLTexture object and an optional textureKey and another that creates a new texture of specified dimensions and pixel format using the sharedMetalRenderingDevice singleton and assigns it to the texture property.

-## Iteration 4
-* Implement real-time video segmentation and integrate it with the camera feature..
-* Optimize the app's performance and memory usage.
-Support face parsing and object segmentation model.
-* Adding app tab item and page for tracking face and segmenting it.
-* If issues are found, analyze the root cause and take necessary actions to resolve them.
-## Iteration 5
-* Get the project documentation ready.
-* Construct the presentation and present the completed project.